TheDim0nu4/Loan-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

 As a first step, we need to explore and visualize our data.
-The goal of this step is to understand the data and identify what we need to do in the preprocessing step. <br>
+The goal of this step is to understand the data and see what we need to do in the preprocessing step. <br>

 It includes: <br>

-- Explore a basic information about data (null values and statistical values). <br>
+- Explore basic information about the data (null values and statistics). <br>
 - Check the class distribution. <br>
-- Create pairplots and corellations map to identify relaitonships bettwen features. <br>
+- Create pairplots and a correlation map to see relationships between features. <br>
-- Visualizate a boxplot and values distribution of each attribute. <br>
+- Visualize boxplots and value distributions for each attribute. <br>
-- Explore how categorical column - Employment_Status influence to target attribute. <br>
+- Explore how the categorical column – Employment_Status – influences the target attribute. <br>

-Graphs and detail information is available in eda.ipynb
+Graphs and detailed information are available in eda.ipynb